 - Prescription: If the at-home plan is not enough, we send ondansetron (Zofran) to your pharmacy.

-- In-person check: If we are worried about appendicitis, a kidney stone, or a bowel issue, we get you into the office or to imaging the same day.
+- In-person check: If we are worried about appendicitis, a kidney stone, or a bowel issue, we coordinate same-day imaging or a same-day in-person evaluation through our partner network.

 - Follow-up: A check-in text the next morning to make sure you are back on your feet.